stevencohn/ResxTranslator/README.md

 Automates the translation of resx files using throttled access to the Google Translation API in an attempt to avoid the dreaded 403.

+There are three main tabs

+- Translate Resx file - translates a resx file to the specified languages, fully explained below.
+- Translate Text - translates a given text to a selected language.
+Use this for quick translations
+- Analyze - identifies duplicate words and phrases in the resx file, useful for consolidating and cleaning up resource strings

 Inspired by https://github.com/salarcode/AutoResxTranslator

 ### Translate Resx File